3B7-2 REGEN RECEIVER - K9EUI - 8-18-02

 This receiver is the final version of the original 3B7 regen

 built breadboard style several months ago.
-While many signals were

 fairly strong in the original unit, it was felt that an added audio